davidhuser/dhis2-pk/README.md

 dhis2-pk-share -s play.dhis2.org/2.29 -u admin -p district -f='name:eq:Population' -t=datasets -a readonly readwrite -g 'name:like:Admin' readwrite readonly -g 'name:like:Research' readwrite readonly
 `

+#### Migrating from `dhis2-pk-share-objects`

+To set write access for the *Admins* User Group and read access for the *Users* User Group:

+- Old way: `-w 'name:like:Admins' -r 'name:like:Users`
+- New way: `-g 'name:like:Admins' readwrite    -g 'name:like:Users' readonly`

 ---
 ## Readable indicator definition to CSV